 Also, passive solar heating is as simple as letting the sun rays through windows to heat the inside of a home or a building.

-Anyway, active solar technologies imply photovoltaic cells and solar panels, concentrated solar power, solar thermal collector systems (concentrating solar power), and others ways to convert sunlight.
+Active solar technologies imply photovoltaic cells and solar panels, concentrated solar power, solar thermal collector systems (concentrating solar power), and other ways to convert sunlight.
+If you are considering a rooftop solar system, pairing panels with a solar storage battery can maximize your energy independence.

 Passive systems and methods of solar technologies include positioning a building towards the sun, choosing the right materials, and designing spaces that positively and naturally regulate airflow.